Pecan sandies. Photo courtesy Taste Of

 In some sandy recipes, the dough is lighter than traditional dense, buttery shortbread.
 A pecan sandy is simply the shortbread with chopped pecans added to the dough, or a pecan half embellishment on the top of the cookie.

 This recipe is courtesy Taste Of Home.
 Prep time is 10 minutes, total time is 55 minutes.

 Ingredients For 18 Cookies

-2. CREAM in a bowl the butter and sugar; stir in vanilla.
-Add flour; mix on low until well blended.
-Stir in pecans; mix well.
+2. CREAM in a bowl the butter and sugar; stir in the vanilla.
+Add the flour and mix on low until well blended.
+Stir in the pecans; mix well.
 Chill for 30 minutes.

-3. ROLL into 1-inch balls; place on the sheet.
+3. ROLL into 1-inch balls and place on a baking sheet.
 Bake at 350° for 15-18 minutes or until bottom edges are golden brown.
 Cool on a wire rack.

 Comments are closed.